Visit The Centre

 • Daily float plane service between Prince Rupert and Masset

-• A six hour ferry trip from the city of Prince Rupert to Skidegate 2-3 times a week.
+• A six hour ferry ride from the city of Prince Rupert to Skidegate Landing 2-3 times a week.
 Reservations are highly recommended.

 • If you plan to travel with your own boat, harbour facilities are available at Sandspit, Queen Charlotte City and Masset.
-If you are planning to visit Gwaii Haanas please contact Gwaii Haanas National Park Reserve and Haida Heritage Site.
+If you are planning to visit Gwaii Haanas please contact Gwaii Haanas National Park Reserve Office.

-Private tours and activities are available at an additional cost.
+Private tours and activities are available at an additional cost please check out our Booking Form page

 Haida monumental poles are one of the most recognizable and clearly identifiable icons of First Nations cultures worldwide.
 Join us as we visit some of the many poles at Ḵay Llnagaay to begin to deconstruct the types of poles, their functions and some of the crests and stories that have been displayed from time immemorial, connecting time and place.